Frequently asked PR questions

 A good PR professional looks for synergy between these four forms.
 You can read all about the PESO model here

-How do you put together a PR plan?
+How do you draw up a PR plan?
 Why should I use PR tooling, or hire a PR manager?
-All about managing your PR, read here.
+You can read all about managing your PR here.

 How do you create a PR plan?